-7. Use of local authority resources and facilities
+7. Use of local authority resources and facilities As a councillor:

-- 7.1 I do not misuse council resources. - 7.2 I will, when using the resources of the local authority or authorising their use by others: - a. act in accordance with the local authority's requirements; and b. ensure that such resources are not used for political purposes.
+7.1 I do not misuse council resources.

+7.2 I will, when using the resources of the local or authorising their use by others:

+- a. act in accordance with the local authority's requirements; and - b. ensure that such resources are not used for political purposes.